Ensembl/ensembl-hive/docs/user_manual/quickstart/quickstart.rst

     - For this "long multiplication pipeline" the beekeeper should loop three or four times before stopping and returning you to the command prompt.
 The exact number of loops will depend on your particular system.

     - Many pipelines take a long time to run, so it's usually more convenient to run ``beekeeper.pl`` in some sort of detachable terminal such as `screen <https://www.gnu.org/software/screen/>`__ or `tmux <https://tmux.github.io/>`__ .

+    - Last note about Beekeeper: you can see it as a pump.
+Its task is to add new workers to maintain the job flow.
+If you kill Beekeeper, you stop the pump, but the water is still flowing, i.e. the workers are not killed but still running.
+To actually kill the workers, you have to use the specific commands of your grid engine (e.g. ``bkill`` for Platform LSF).

 Making sense of the beekeeper's output
 --------------------------------------